-We live in a social era, where posting images to Facebook and Flickr is (to many people) second nature.
+We live in a social era, where posting images to Facebook and Instagram is (to many people) second nature.
+You can even buy Instagram likes from sites like ViralME.
 Whether you’re an avid uploader or the occasional photo-sharer, posting photos online is not without risks, especially to your privacy.

 To ensure your photo privacy online, you’ve got to take a few basic steps: